-Amy joined Stamford from the sister campus in Singapore as a Drama Teacher in 2017.
+Amy joined Stamford from our sister campus in Singapore as a Drama Teacher in 2017.
 She holds a BA (Hons) in Acting, PGCE in Primary and Secondary Drama Education, PGCert in Learning and Teaching in Arts Education, LCM in Acting from London College of Music, TEFL Certificate with Merit, and has completed her Masters in Education Degree in Learning and Teaching in Performing Arts, specializing in Drama and Drama Education.

 She is also a member of NATD (National Association for the Teaching of Drama) and IDEA (International Drama and Theatre Education Association) since 2016 and has recently been granted Fellowship with the Royal Society of Arts.
 Amy has been featured professionally as a performer in over 20 productions internationally and has performed and directed in Hong Kong with the Hong Kong Theatre Association and Hong Kong Players, for which she is also a Committee Member.
 Some of her accolades include a LAMDA Bronze Acting Medal with Merit and RADA Bronze Shakespeare with Merit.
 She is also proficient in delivering the International Baccalaureate program and contributes significantly to the CCA Drama and Musical Theatre program.
 Amy is also very excited to teach the IBDP Theatre program.

 Amy says, “I am passionate about teaching as it is a privilege and a pleasure to see students grow from strength to strength and for them to develop into themselves.
 I feel fortunate to be a part of their learning journey.”